aws/aws-application-networking-k8s/docs/reference/target-group-policy.md

 Updates to this configuration result in a replacement of VPC Lattice TargetGroup resource, except for `healthCheck` field.

+**Limitations and Considerations**
+* `HTTP2` protocolVersion is only allowed for services under TLS gateway listeners, as per VPC Lattice specification.

 |Field	| Description|
 |---	|---|
 |`targetRef` *[PolicyTargetReference](https://gateway-api.sigs.k8s.io/geps/gep-713/#policy-targetref-api)*	| TargetRef points to the kubernetes `Service` resource that will have this policy attached.
 This field is following the guidelines of Kubernetes Gateway API policy attachment. |